- Doctor Dr Deepak Vaidya

 Certain diseases and conditions damage the eye’s drainage system.
-These are diseases like diabetes, arthritis, cataract, eye injuries or inflammation of the eye, steroid drug use for a long time, and eye tumours.
-Having any of these diseases increases the susceptibility of one for developing Glaucoma.
+These are diseases like diabetes, arthritis, cataract, eye injuries or inflammation of the eye, steroid drug use for a long time, and eye tumors.
+Having any of these diseases increases the susceptibility of one to developing Glaucoma.

 Causes of Glaucoma